Dan Aykroyd officially returning for 'Ghostbusters 2020' | Devdiscourse

-Veteran actor Dan Ackroyd has confirmed that he will be making an appearance in Jason Reitman's upcoming "Ghostbusters" movie.
-Ackroyd portrayed Raymond Stantz in the original 1984 supernatural comedy and its sequel, alongside Bill Murray's Peter Venkman and Harold Ramis' Egon Spengler.
-Both the films were directed by Jason's father, Ivan Reitman.
+Veteran actor Dan Aykroyd has confirmed that he will be making an appearance in Jason Reitman's upcoming "Ghostbusters" movie.
+Aykroyd portrayed Raymond Stantz in the original 1984 supernatural comedy and its sequel, alongside Bill Murray's Peter Venkman and Harold Ramis' Egon Spengler.
+Both films were directed by Jason's father, Ivan Reitman.

 Appearing on the "Joe Rogan Experience" podcast, the 67-year-old actor said, "I'm not in the pictures so much anymore.
 We've got the 'Ghostbusters' movie that we're working on now and I will have to be performing in that."
 "Ivan Reitman's son Jason has written a new movie called, well, it's gonna be 'Ghostbusters', the third movie.
 It will be all, most of the original people and then young stars," he added.